Take a deep breath and relax! You’ve finally found the ultimate guide to buying the right hockey stick for you!

 If you’re comfortable spending an unreasonable amount of money for a hockey stick, most retailers and online stores can help you out, assuming you don’t use an unusual curve and flex combination.
 But finding a great deal on a hockey stick can be like finding a needle in a haystack!
 Or at least it used to be.

-Are you cool with paying for player endorsements and middleman markup?
+Are you cool with paying for the marketing fluff of player endorsements?
 Consider these two options:

 - First, call your local hockey stick retailers (to avoid wasting your gas and time for nothing) and confirm they have a stick in stock in your desired specs: hand, flex, curve, carbon fiber and price point.
 If they do, jump in the car – maybe top off your gas tank and pack a lunch pending where you live – and drive to the nearest retailer with your stick.
 Remember to save your receipt in case it breaks in the first 30-days, assuming it has a warranty.